gaggle-net/candidate-technical-assessment-exercise/INSTRUCTIONS.md

     mvn clean install

+This will build your dependency tree, run all the unit tests, package up and deploy the project to the Jetty server.
+If you want to run the tests alone, you can also do so with the command:

+    mvn clean test

-If all is well and you see a BUILD SUCCESS, then start the Jetty server with:
+Once you run the `mvn clean install` and see a BUILD SUCCESS, then you are ready to start the Jetty server with:

     mvn jetty:run

-Once you see **"[INFO] Started Jetty Server"** then open your favorite browser and head to:
+Finally, you should see **"[INFO] Started Jetty Server"** in the console.
+Now just open your favorite browser and head to:

     http://localhost:8080/